 Academic research suggests the same reality, that seasonal effort not only exists, but is quite significant.
 A 2011 paper written by Andrew Clare and Nick Motson, titled “Locking In The Profits or Putting It All on Black – an Empirical Investigation Into The Risk Seeking Behavior of Hedge Funds,” took a different approach to evaluate effort, but reached a similar conclusion – that funds with profits to protect were more likely to “lock-in” their gains later in the year.

 Seasonal effort is a violation of the contract between hedge fund managers and their investors.
 Managers are thought to be well incentivized through a hefty performance carry in addition to a management fee.
 But the incentive fee seems to motivate managers to work hard in the first half and play it safe in the second half.
 Seasonal effort likely results in lower returns for the investors in the fund.

 We could of course be mistaken with our conclusion, that seasonal effort is a manifestation of the interaction between greed and loss aversion (a representation of Prospect Theory in action).
-It could be a manifestation of something else, perhaps the cadence of redemption activity depressing buying behavior in the second half of the year, or a reflection of abnormal buying behavior in the beginning of the year driven by institutional reallocation to equities.
+It could be a manifestation of something else, perhaps the cadence of redemption activity depressing buying behaviour in the second half of the year, or a reflection of abnormal buying behaviour in the beginning of the year driven by institutional reallocation to equities.
 But these alternative narratives lack empirical support.
-The data suggests that seasonal effort exists, and we think the most likely reason is a behavioral one.
+The data suggests that seasonal effort exists, and we think the most likely reason is a behavioural one.